ghyoun/potato_films/README.md

 Finally, the endpoint should handle for:

-* client/server failure
+* Client/server failure
-* missing routes
+* Missing routes

 ###### List Recommendations